symfony/symfony-docs/notifier.rst

 The ``Notification`` is created by using two arguments: the subject and channels.
 The channels specify which channel (or transport) should be used to send the notification.
 For instance, ``['email', 'sms']`` will send both an email and sms notification to the user.
-It is required to specify the transport when using chatters (e.g. ``['email', 'chat/telegram']``).

 The default notification also has a ``content()`` and ``emoji()`` method to set the notification content and icon.